 Wild camping is permitted in Glen Etive, so you can just find a spot by the lake or along the river and pitch your tent for the night.
 Be aware that there are no facilities though, so you’ll need to bring everything you need and make sure to take your rubbish away with you – the area’s had a problem with litter – and it’s a popular spot so can get busy in summer.

 Or you can experience life like a laird at the Dalness Estate.
 The estate’s refurbished Victorian lodge sleeps up to 14 and comes with its own housekeeper and chef.
-A three-night stay costs £3600, but there’s also a more modest four-person cottage available to rent.
+A three-night stay costs £3600, but they also have a couple of more modest cottages available.

 Brit